Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - Once authenticated into an identity provider (say with Facebook as an example), the provider supplies an auth token.
 This auth token is then supplied to Cognito which responds with limited access to your AWS environment.
 You dictate how limited you would like this access to be in the IAM role.
 - Cognito's job is broker between your app and legitimate authenticators.
 - *Cognito User Pools* are user directories that are used for sign-up and sign-in functionality on your application.
 Successful authentication generates a JSON web token.
 Remember user pools to be user based.
 It handles registration, recovery, and authentication.
 - *Cognito Identity Pools* are used to allow users temp access to direct AWS Services like S3 or DynamoDB.
 Identity pools actually go in and grant you the IAM role.
+Identity pools aren't an authentication mechanism in themselves
 - SAML-based authentication can be used to allow AWS Management Console login for non-IAM users.
 - In particular, you can use Microsoft Active Directory which implements Security Assertion Markup Language (SAML) as well.
 - You can use Amazon Cognito to deliver temporary, limited-privilege credentials to your application so that your users can access AWS resources.